RubixDev/msm-song-creator/README.md

 git clone https://github.com/RubixDev/msm-song-creator.git
 ```
 Once in the downloaded directory run `cargo build --release` in a terminal.
-The finished binary can then be found in `target/release/`.
+The finished binary can then be found under `target/release/`.

 ### Global installation on Linux
 If you are on Linux you can easily copy the obtained binary to your PATH with